 When you’ve discussed and agreed upon the total payment of the project, you can send the influencer a contract, and if requested, give them a deposit.
 As soon as the agreement is signed, that’s when your working relationship with the travel influencer truly begins.

-Best way to work with a travel influencer
+Best way to work with an Instagram influencer

 If you want a successful campaign, and the option to work with them in the future, it’s best to create a positive experience for the travel influencer.
 That means doing what you can to ensure they enjoy working with you from beginning to end.